ckeditor/ckeditor4-vue/README.md

 </template>
 ```

-Instead of ES6 imports, the component can be added via a direct script include:
+Instead of using ES6 imports, the component can also be added via a direct script include:

 ```html
 <script src="../node_modules/ckeditor4-vue/dist/ckeditor.js"></script>